itruf/flurry_test/README.md

 flurry_test
 ===========

-Little example of Flurry page logging and UITableView
+Little example of Flurry page logging and UITableView (2 types of reusable cells).